 By pre-20thcentury denominations, I mean Anglican, Presbyterian, Methodist and Congregational across England, Wales and Scotland.
 Decline is also true for Baptists but not to the same degree or pattern.
 Brethren and Salvation Army do not follow the standard decline pattern.
 Pentecostalism, which is largely growing, did not start until the 20th century.
 The post-1960 churches are a mixture of growth and decline.

 Revival is initially a work in believers, giving them an intense experience of the presence of God, a baptism of the Holy Spirit as at Pentecost.
-The result of the revival is that revived Christians are more effective at witnessing Christ to people, thus more people in the church catch the fire, and more people from outside the church are converted.
+The result of the revival is that revived Christians are more effective at witnessing Christ to people.
+Thus, more people in the church catch the fire, and more people from outside the church are converted.
 Although passing on the fire to unbelievers and believers can explain much of the progress of a revival, which is why it has similar dynamics to the spread of the disease, there is nevertheless some mystery as well.
 Some people get an awareness of God just from being close to the locality of a revival, without having any contact with anyone.
 Some are filled with the Spirit or converted spontaneously.
-Some catch the fire through hearing of the revival by second-hand means such as media reports.
+Others catch the fire by hearing about the revival by second-hand means such as media reports.
+See:

 - Lloyd-Jones D.M.
 (1986).
 Revival, Marshall Pickering.